Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Boxes of old photos or a family bible may yield clues about your ancestors.
 If there are notes on the back of photos you cannot read because they are in another language you do not know, reach out to others in a Facebook or similar online group.

-10. Connect with Cousins
+10. Connect with Cousins to Expand Your Family Tree

-Finding first, second or even third cousins might yield clues to your ancestry.
+Finding first, second, or even third cousins might yield clues to your ancestry.
 Online sites will offer names of possible family members you may be connected to.
 Reach out with questions and share with them what you know to help them find what they are looking for.
-As you find relatives that may have some family stories you’d like to preserve, consider some of these tips from the Smithsonian on collecting them.
+As you find relatives who may have some family stories you’d like to preserve, consider some of these tips from the Smithsonian on collecting them.

 With these ten tips, we hope you’ll have an easier time researching your roots.
 Genealogy can be a fascinating hobby for many and before you know it, you’ll be advising others on how to get started.